KnowledgeCanvas/knowledge/README.md

 ```

 3. **Note:** changes made to Electron require you to restart the app

+You can also choose to run `yarn watch-main` and `yarn watch-electron` (without the `-dev`), but they will take longer to transpile and build, and no source map will be produced.

-# Create distributable binaries for MacOS and Windows
+# Create distributable binaries for MacOS, Windows and Linux

 1. Clean and reinstall dependencies, then build the project: